 Goat meat is low in fat and is a nice tasting alternative to chicken and fish when looking for meat with lower fat levels.
 Goats do not store fat within the meat, rather, the fat is separated with the skin at the time of processing.
 This is what results in lower fat levels associated with the meat.
 It also means that it is not similar to mutton in taste or smell, so for those of you who don’t like lamb, do not make the mistake of thinking that goat meat is the same thing as mutton.

 We have approximately twenty-five head of meat does and we are never at a loss to sell kids.
 We always have more calls for sales than we have kids available to sell.
-When comparing cattle to goats, our personal experience has proven that we have less invested in our goats than we do in cattle and that the goat return is a much higher overall percentage.
+When comparing cattle to homestead goats, our personal experience has proven that we have less invested in our goats than we do in cattle and that the goat return is a much higher overall percentage.

-In recent years goats have become a popular means of pack transport and have proven themselves to be as good as, or even better than, horses or mules for carrying baggage and equipment.
-They are definitely more surefooted and user-friendly than horses, mules or llamas.
-Packs are loaded from above on a goat, so it’s not necessary to be able lift loads high to place packs on them.
+In recent years, goats have become a popular means of pack transport and have proven themselves to be as good as, or even better than, horses or mules for carrying baggage and equipment.
+They are definitely more surefooted and user-friendly than horses, donkeys, or llamas.
+Packs are loaded from above on a goat, so it’s not necessary to be able to lift loads high to place packs on them.
 This can be a great help for people that might be handicapped in some way from lifting heavy loads into higher positions for the larger animals.
-It also makes it a great and an accessible hobby for children.
-Add the fact that goats can be transported much easier than horses or mules and you begin to see the advantage that they can offer to the backpacker seeking assistance or companionship on the trail.
+It also makes it a great and accessible hobby for children.
+Add the fact that goats can be transported much easier than horses or donkeys and you begin to see the advantage that they can offer to the backpacker seeking assistance or companionship on the trail.

 Goats can also be trained to drive and pull carts.
-Not only has packing and cart driving become a rather varied hobby for goat owners, it just helps to give another boost to the versatility of one of nature’s most diversified species of livestock.
+Not only has packing and cart driving become a rather varied hobby for homestead goat owners, it just helps to give another boost to the versatility of one of nature’s most diversified species of livestock.